yuriatgoogle/stackdriver-custom-metrics/readme.md

 ## How to use this repository

+1. To run locally:
+ - modify server.js to point to your own GCP project
+ - gcloud init
+ - gcloud auth to establish credentials
-1. Install packages - npm install
+ - npm install to get the packages.
-2.
+ - node server.js to run
+ - log into Stackdriver and validate that the metric is being created and sent
+2. To run on App Engine Standard:
+ - modify server.js to point to your project
+ - gcloud app create
+ - gcloud app deploy
+ - gcloud app browse to test

 ## TODOs

-Create load
+1. Create load
-Update these instructions
+2. Update these instructions